0010000000000001/password-generator/README.md

 _My program does not take up much workspace, it is small and handy._

 _It generates a complex password and saves it to a .txt file with a note of what time the file was created._

+### ...
+_I understand that the github site probably already has something similar, but at least I can always improve my script_